K8S-Academy/ServiceAccount/README.md

-Here is a professional summary for your **README.md** file based on the article content:

----

 # Kubernetes Service Account Management Guide

 This repository contains a comprehensive guide on managing **Service Accounts (SA)** in Kubernetes.
 It focuses on how to provide secure identities for automated processes (machines) to interact with the Kube-API server.